 I used two apples and a large Asian pear for my ferment.
 Paul Barker recommends starting with apples in his book because of the natural sugars they contain that will feed the yeast.

-If you want to use vegetables, you can help the fermentation along by dissolving a teaspoon of natural honey to the water.
+If you want to use vegetables, you can help the fermentation along by dissolving a teaspoon of natural honey in the water.
 I stress natural because there’s a lot of crap honey out there.
 I use local honey only.

-As for flour, use either a whole-grain rye or wheat.
+As for flour, I use either a whole-grain rye or wheat.
 My personal preference is white whole wheat that I source from Stafford County Mills in Kansas.
 With shipping, it costs a little more, but I can’t speak enough about the quality of that flour!

 As a rule of thumb, whether you’re using fruits or vegetables, you want to use a ratio of 2:1 water to botanical.
 The exception to this is when using flower petals (which I haven’t used just yet, but will in the spring when my roses bloom).
 For that, I’ll need to refer to the book.
 Here’s the process.